 While auto-pay is a great way to save time and avoid late fees and penalties, it doesn’t necessarily work for every expense.
 With this in mind, here are some bills you may want to pay directly.

 Utility Bills.
 Likely, your utility bills such as heat and water will fluctuate every month.
 So, it might be better to review your bill every month and pay it directly.
 This way, you can spot any errors and ensure all fees are correct.

-Memberships.
+Free Trials.
 How many times have you signed up for a free trial and then forgotten to cancel it?
 If you’re like other consumers, this situation has probably happened many times.
-Therefore, avoid setting up membership payments on auto-pay, so you’re not charged for services you no longer use.
+Therefore, avoid setting up free trials for services on auto-pay, so you’re not charged for services you no longer use.
 Instead, set a calendar reminder a few days before the free trial ends.
-This way, you can make sure you’re actually using the membership and it’s something you want to spend your money on.
+This way, you can make sure you’re actually using the service and it’s something you want to spend your money on.